Healthcare Staffing & Scheduling Optimization: Common Problem Areas

 Many organizations put heavy focus on what core staffing numbers should be from a finance perspective rather than letting historical volume fluctuations predict on average what is needed to staff their units.
 This can lead to waste and payroll leakage from over-scheduling when excess cost is paid to under-utilized staff.
 This is further complicated when satisfaction issues arise as caregivers are floated or flexed home.

-In order to safely and efficiently staff a facility, the right people with the right skillset should be in the right place at the right time of day.
+In order to safely and efficiently staff a facility, the right people with the right skill set should be in the right place at the right time of day.
 This is where good scheduling practices should come into play.
 Is your organization approaching scheduling with this idea in mind, and how is that being done against volume?
-What scheduling strategies is your organization using to make sure the right mix of full-time and part time staff are used to cover openings you may have for variety of reasons?
+What scheduling strategies does your organization use to make sure the right mix of full-time and part time staff are used to cover openings you may have for a variety of reasons?

 How will your organization manage staffing for the next 12-24 hours?
-Especially in nursing, there is often a lack of view of the whole house, which means many organizations are not doing predictive scheduling to truly understand how many open shifts there may be well enough in advance.
-This leads to a constant “crisis mode” state, where units are looking just 12-24 hours ahead and handing out a lot of premium labor dollars as a result.
+Especially in nursing, there is often a lack of view of the whole house, which means many organizations are not using predictive scheduling to truly understand how many open shifts there may be far enough in advance.
+This leads to a constant “crisis mode” state, where units are looking just 12-24 hours ahead and spending premium labor dollars as a result.

 Is your organization looking to optimize staffing and scheduling?
-The workforce management professionals that serve our clients include seasoned consultants, healthcare strategists, former hospital nursing directors and finance leaders with strong clinical, operational and technical backgrounds—all of whom excel in partnering with hospitals and healthcare systems to centralize or standardize key processes, implement best practice staffing and scheduling practices, and deploy new or optimize existing scheduling technology.
-Read more about Workforce Insight’s long history experience as a trusted advisor to healthcare organizations, and how we leverage this experience to help your organization optimize scheduling to improve efficiency and control costs while continuing to provide high quality patient care.
+The workforce management professionals who serve our healthcare clients include seasoned consultants, healthcare strategists, former hospital nursing directors and finance leaders with strong clinical, operational and technical backgrounds—all of whom excel in partnering with hospitals and healthcare systems to centralize or standardize key processes, implement best practice staffing and scheduling practices, and deploy new or optimize existing scheduling technology.
+Contact us to learn more about Workforce Insight’s long history of experience as a trusted advisor to healthcare organizations, and how we leverage this experience to help your organization optimize scheduling to improve efficiency and control costs while continuing to provide high-quality patient care.